cragis/McP/instructions/brain.md

 1. Make sure the sleeve is inserted into  the cable feedthrough.

-1. You may want to use a ziptie to hold the cable is place.
+1. You may want to use a ziptie to hold the cable in place.

 ## Step 12: Connect wires